-\subsection{\textbf{Application of mass embedding to the sendov conjecture}}
+\subsection{Application of mass embedding to the Sendov conjecture}

-In this section we prove a weak variant of the sendov conjecture under the assumption that the first phase of an expansion of any tuple $\mathcal{S}_a\in \{\mathcal{S}_j\}_{j=1}^{\infty}$ is an embedding of the trivial expansion.
-We give a formall statement in the following result:
+In this section, we prove a weak variant of the Sendov conjecture under the assumption that the first phase of an expansion of any tuple $\mathcal{S}_a\in \{\mathcal{S}_j\}_{j=1}^{\infty}$ is an embedding of the trivial expansion.